 I’ve covered small plants and ground covers with realistic-looking “faux” plants.
 No one has ever noticed. 😉

 Gradually reduce the number of hours per day your plant is exposed to the sun.
-Sometimes it takes a few weeks or even an entire season for a plant to fully adjust to desert sun.
+If at any time your plant shows signs of sun scald, dial back the amount of sun it receives.
+Sometimes it takes a few weeks or even an entire season for a plant to fully adjust to harsh desert sun.

 Recap: Spring Planting Steps

-While some plants prefer to be planted in the spring (i.e., citrus, palms, and succulents), most plants do better when planted in the fall.
+While some plants prefer to be planted in the spring (i.e., citrus, palms, and succulents), most plants are happier when planted in the fall.

 However, most desert plants can be successfully planted in the spring, provided you give them the TLC they need: